 What is Paget’s disease?
 It is a disorder that causes bones to grow too large and weaken.
 You can have Paget’s disease in any bones in your body.

 What is pemphigus?
 It is a disease where the immune system attacks healthy cells in the top layer of skin, resulting in blisters.

-What is psoriasis?
-It is a skin disease that causes red, scaly skin that may feel painful, swollen, or hot.
-Individuals may be susceptible to other conditions.
+Psoriasis is a skin disease that causes red, scaly skin that may feel painful, swollen, or hot.
+Learn more about the types and what causes psoriasis.